 Michelle Kanaar is a Chicago-based documentary photojournalist who focuses on immigration, labor, and education.
 She is thoroughly committed to social justice issues and is the proud daughter of immigrants.

-Kanaar has been teaching photojournalism for the last 8 years and is also the creative director for 90 Days, 90 Voices, a nonprofit news outlet reimagining immigration journalism for a more just and equitable future.
+Kanaar has been teaching photojournalism for the last 8 years and is also the creative director for Borderless magazine, a nonprofit news outlet reimagining immigration journalism for a more just and equitable future.

 Schukar spent the first five years of her career on staff at a newspaper in the Great Plains where she developed as a documentary and portrait photographer.
 She also spent two months reporting daily during a military embed in Afghanistan.